bogdan9898/flaskvel/docs/README.md

 # Introduction
-A small package which provides a convenient method to validate incoming HTTP requests with a variety of powerful validation rules heavily influenced by Laravel.
+A small package that provides a convenient method to validate incoming HTTP requests with a variety of powerful validation rules, highly customizable and heavily influenced by Laravel.

 ---